libo010/bo-li-portfolio/README.md

 In this class, I'm really hoping to:

-- Learn how to make graphs that don't suck.
+- Learn how to make data visulizations.
 I want to make charts that are actually clear and helpful, not confusing or misleading.

 - Get good at telling stories with numbers.
 Instead of just showing a spreadsheet of data, I want to be able to create a visual that tells a story like, "Here's why this wall detail will prevent mold."